XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/dorms.md

 > Echelon position corresponds to dorm positions i.e. Echelon 1 in Dorm 1, Echelon 2 in Dorm 2, etc.

-### at are all the available pets right now?
+### What are all the available pets right now?

-> [Pets available in Pet Station.](http://dmesse.egloos.com/m/3588696).
+> [Pets available in Rescue Station.](http://dmesse.egloos.com/m/3588696).
 If you see a pet that is not on this list, it's a Cafe Story reward, collab pet, or event reward that haven't been added yet to the station.

 ### What are spare dorms and what are they for?